Aha43/Hit/README.md

 # HIT - Hierarchically Integration Test framework

 A  dotnet / c# framework for integration testing where the work of one integration test can be the build up for the next integration.
-HIT is intended to be used with an unit testing framework: Sequences of HIT integration tests forms unit tests
+HIT is intended to be used with an unit testing framework: Sequences of HIT integration tests forms unit tests.
+This README file uses XUnit framework to run the example unit tests, a similar unit test framework should also work.

 * [Changelog](https://github.com/Aha43/Hit/blob/main/CHANGELOG.md)
 * [NuGet Package](https://www.nuget.org/packages/Hit/)

 ### Example of testing CRUD operations using HIT

-HIT tests are defined by `UseAs` attributes that decorate the classes that implements the tests logic.
+HIT integration tests are defined by `UseAs` attributes that decorate the classes that implements the tests logic.
 Here is a test logic implementation that test the creating an item given a repository of items:
 ```csharp
 using Hit.Infrastructure.Attributes;
 using Hit.Infrastructure.User;